gpayments/gp-3ds-requestor-demo/README.md

 ## Release notes

+### Version 2.4 (compatible with ActiveServer v2.0.6)
+* Exclude empty fields in 3DS1 auth form
+* Auto convert purchaseAmount to minor units without decimal
+* Fix template path to include leading forward slash “/“
+* Add support for new fields in the result notification page in 3DS1
+    * txStatus, errorCode, errorMessage
+* Enhancement of the event handling
+* Disclaimer added to the source code headers

 ### Version 2.3 (compatible with ActiveServer v2.0.4)
 * Fixed 3DS1 get result page template not found issue